 Experience a different side of Mallorca with Iberostar

 Mallorca is often seen as an easy beach break, but where you stay can completely change how the island feels.
-Iberostar’s latest openings across the Balearics focus on giving you that choice.
+Iberostar’s beautiful offerings across the Balearics focus on giving you that choice.
 Some are set up for switching off completely, others make it easy to get out and explore, and a few are built so you barely need to leave.
 What ties them together is a clear sense of place, whether that’s being right by protected natural areas, close to working local communities, or within easy reach of Palma when you want a bit more going on.

 Experience a different side of Mallorca with Iberostar